Frequently Asked Questions - Students

 What took so long?

-Our office tries to resolve cases as soon as possible but sometimes there are delays.
+The staff tries to resolve cases as soon as possible, but sometimes there are delays.
 It may take a while to get a completed investigation report or we may be backed up with other cases.
 If your case is going to the University Conduct Board, it may take time to coordinate everyone’s schedules.